How Does the Combine Harvester Work for Wheat?

 Collecting

 After multiple cycles of threshing and separation, the grain enters the collection area.
-You will see the grain being lifted from the bottom of the combine harvester to the grain tank by an elevator.
-When the tank is full, the wheat combine harvester stops, and the grain is discharged through the unloading auger into bags or onto transport vehicles.
+An elevator lifts the grain from the bottom of the combine harvester to the grain tank.
+When the tank is full, the wheat combine harvester stops, and the unloading auger discharges the grain into bags or onto transport vehicles.

 If the workload is too heavy, a grain cart will be needed.
 The grain cart will move alongside the combine harvester, and they will use signals to transfer the grain smoothly through the unloading auger into the cart.
 Be sure not to use your hands, feet, or tools to push or clean the grain in the tank during unloading.